 Knowing that this cake was born out of necessity, I often wonder if my grandmother made things like this.
 My father was born in the 1940’s, which of course was the height of wartime.
-I wonder if my dad would remember eating Wacky Cake?
+I remember vintage recipes such as Watergate Salad, and Ambrosia Salad always accompanying the holiday table.
+It makes me wonder if my dad would remember eating Wacky Cake?
 Or if that recipe ever made it to England where they lived?

 If you decide to try this, be sure to follow the instructions, which include making little wells in the dry ingredients and placing certain liquids in each one.

 The scientific combination of the baking soda and vinegar will cause the cake to rise.
 Deviating from the recipe instructions may not yield the results you want.
 Aside from being a fun experiment, this is a great recipe for those with egg sensitivities, and using oil instead of butter for the fat allows you the opportunity to use your favorite oil, or even something like coconut oil as an alternative.